MichaelHallik/MichaelHallik.github.io/_posts/2021-02-03-Running-Robot-Framework-in-a-virtual-environment-pt-3.md

 <h1 class="post"> <a name="Let's move on"> Let's move on. </a> </h1>

-Well, that was it: we are now finally ready to <a class="postanchor" href="/blog/2021/02/04/Running-Robot-Framework-in-a-virtual-environment-pt-4">create our very first virtual environment</a>.
+Well, that was it!
+We have taken all required preliminary steps and are now (finally) ready to actually <a class="postanchor" href="/blog/2021/02/04/Running-Robot-Framework-in-a-virtual-environment-pt-4">create our very first virtual environment</a>.